adelfa-prover/adelfa/PG/README.md

 for many common workflows, but it may become out of sync at times.
 This happens when an error occurs in Adelfa that is not recognized as such by Proof General.
 When this happens, abort the proof with `C-c C-x` and continue the proof up to the unrecognized error.
-Even better, consider [creating an issue](https://github.com/CJohnson19/PG/issues/new) with what Adelfa responded with.

-Adelfa doesn't have a notion of undoing a completed proof.
-Therefore, if you want to add content above a completed proof, Proof General can become confused, and you should restart to sync the state again.
+Consider [emailing the maintainer](mailto:joh13266@umn.edu) with a description of the error.